hamidrezafarzin/Server-Status/README.md

 # Server status

-Server status a simple bot script to show a list of Fivem/Redm server players on Discord Channel .
+Server Status a simple bot script to display a list of Fivem / Redm server’s players on the Discord channel.

 Developed By H_VICTOR#2999